-Directed by Professors Thomas Oltmanns and Ryan Bogdan at Washington University in St. Louis
+Directed by Professors Ryan Bogdan, Patrick Hill, and Thomas Oltmanns at Washington University in St. Louis

 The primary study being conducted in the SPAN lab is the St. Louis Personality & Aging Network (SPAN) study.
 This study was launched in April of 2007 and it is being conducted by a multidisciplinary team of investigators who have substantial experience in personality, aging, and epidemiological studies.
 It is a prospective, longitudinal study of the stability and impact of personality in later life.
 The study examines connections among personality traits, physical and subjective health, social adjustment, and biological markers of immune system functioning in a sample of participants approaching the challenges of later life.
 A primary goal of the SPAN study is to identify the extent to which personality and personality problems influence the ability to adapt successfully to important life transitions.

 - The Span Lab would like to congratulate three exceptional undergraduates on their recent graduation.
 Their invaluable contributions to our research have left a lasting impact.
 One of these remarkable graduates (Lorey) will be joining us full-time, and we have no doubt she will excel and make a significant impact with her exceptional skills and dedication.
 We wish them all the best in their future endeavors, knowing they will continue to thrive and achieve great success.

 - Happy new year!
 With the new year comes another new face — the SPAN Lab would like to send a big welcome to the newest full-time research technician Jayne Siudzinski.
 Jayne has a strong background in bio-science and will serve us well in our continuing our SPIN2 research.
 Welcome aboard Jayne!